LIamB12/CISC-486-3D-Game-Project/README.md

 - Wrench model
 - Glue model

-We will use a combination of Unity's Asset Store, and Blender for creation of these models.
+We will use a combination of Unity's Asset Store and Blender for creation of these models.
 We are aiming for a stylized cartoon look, assets will be low poly, not very realistic.

 ## 📂 Project Setup aligned to course topics
 - Unity (what version?
 Eric is using 6000.0.36f LTS)